OpenEnergyPlatform/open-MaStR/docs/dataset.md

 ## Tables as CSV

-Tables from the database can be exported to csv files.
+Tables from the database can be exported to CSV files.
 By default, all available power plant unit data will be exported to csv files.

+!!! warning "Joining of tables for CSV export has been removed"
+    In versions > `v1.0.0`, the database tables are exported to CSV as they are.
+Joins between unit, CHP/EEG data and permits are not done anymore.

-For exported csv's additional available data is joined on basic unit data.
-For example: For biomass power plants one csv is exported consisting of the join of four database tables (unit data, chp data, permit data, eeg data).
-We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://doi.org/10.5281/zenodo.6807425).
+We occasionally run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://doi.org/10.5281/zenodo.6807425).